yorickpeterse/yorickpeterse.com/content/index.md

 JavaScript.

-I'm currently employed by [Olery][olery] where I happily write Ruby code and occasionally curse at MongoDB.
+I'm currently employed by [Olery][olery] where I happily write Ruby code and occasionally <del>curse at MongoDB</del> cheer at PostgreSQL.
 Although I appreciate the interest I am not interested in job offers at the moment.

 In my spare time I mostly work on free, open source software such as [Rubinius][rubinius], [ruby-lint][ruby-lint], [Oga][oga] and others.
 In the past